sagemath/trac_to_gh/Issue 8467.md

 # Issue 8467: move the document "Linear Programming in Sage" to "Sage HOWTOs"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8467

 Original creator: mvngu